-When I asked Daniel how I became the confident rider he is today, he kept coming back to the same concept.
+When I asked Daniel how I could become the confident rider he is today, he kept coming back to the same concept.
 Train at home so you don’t need to be nervous at the show.
-“Of course it also depends on the quality of our horse, but that you can’t control or change anymore when in the ring.
-So at home, focus on process of improving your horse.
-Once you get to the show, you can’t change that much anymore, so just let it go and ride your best round possible.
+“Of course, it also depends on the quality of your horse, but that you can’t control or change anymore when you’re in the ring.
+So, at home, focus on the process of improving your horse.
+Once you get to the show, you can’t change that much anymore, so just let it go and ride your best round possible.”

-If your results are not as good as you would like them to be, it doesn’t mean that YOU are not good enough.
+If your results are not as good as you would like them to be, it doesn’t mean that you are not good enough.
 It just means you need to train better!
-Don’t take your results too personal, learn from them what you can and then make a clear plan how to work on improvement at home.
+Don’t take your results too personally.
+Learn from them what you can and then make a clear plan for how you can work on improvement at home.

 “If your results are not as good as you would like them to be, it doesn’t mean that YOU are not good enough.
 It just means you need to train better!”

-An easy and important rule to make sure you stay relaxed and keep your cool during the show is to make sure you arrive on time.
-Make sure you have enough time before your class to rest, focus and not arrive in a rush.
+An easy and important rule to make sure you stay relaxed and keep your cool during the show is to arrive on time.
+Make sure you have enough time before your class to rest, focus, and not arrive in a rush.

 The bond you have with your horse is the most important thing you want to work on as a rider.
-“If you don’t have that strong connection, they will not want to work or fight for you either.
-Make sure to built towards having respect for each other when training your horse.
+“If you don’t have that strong connection, they will not want to work or fight for you.
+Make sure to build towards having respect for each other when training your horse.
 At the same time, make sure to keep them happy and let them be themselves as well.
-If they need to buck sometimes, let them buck if that keeps them confident and willing to fight for you”.
+If they need to buck sometimes, let them buck if that keeps them confident and willing to fight for you.”

-Just like Lorenzo, Daniel too admits he loved standing at the warm when he was younger and watch the “famous” riders train their horses.
-Over the years he learned so much by just watching or talking to them about how they school their horses or how to tackle a particular difficulty.
+Just like Lorenzo de Luca, Daniel, too, admits he loved standing at the warm-up when he was younger to watch the “famous” riders train their horses.
+Over the years, he learned so much just by watching or talking to them about how they schooled their horses or how they tackle particular issues.

-Even though this might not always be within your control, it is important to realize that the scope and carefulness of your horse does make a difference.
+Even though this might not always be within your control, it is important to realize that the scope and carefulness of your horse do make a difference.
 If you train really well and work hard on improving rideability, you can still run short in the class.
-As a rider it’s important to keep that into account and when not able to reach the goals you had hoped for, make sure to adjust your goals to the ability of your horse.
+As a rider, it’s important to take that into account.
+When you’re not able to reach the goals you had hoped for, make sure to adjust your goals to the ability of your horse.

 Don’t ever try to imitate someone else or try and ride like someone else.
 “Don’t try to do things just because Ludger or Markus is doing them.
-Make sure to focus on your own game, think for yourself.”
-You can learn from others, but never try to imitate them.
+Make sure to focus on your own game; think for yourself,” Deusser says.
+In other words, you can learn from others, but don’t try to imitate them.